dev-arpita/freeCodeCampLearningJavaScript/instruction.md

-# Reset an Inherited Constructor Property

-When an object inherits its prototype from another object, it also inherits the supertype's constructor property.

-Here's an example:
+# Add Methods After Inheritance

+A constructor function that inherits its prototype object from a supertype constructor function can still have its own methods in addition to inherited methods.

+For example, Bird is a constructor that inherits its prototype from Animal:

+function Animal() { }
+Animal.prototype.eat = function() {
+console.log("nom nom nom");
+};
 function Bird() { }
 Bird.prototype = Object.create(Animal.prototype);
+Bird.prototype.constructor = Bird;

+In addition to what is inherited from Animal, you want to add behavior that is unique to Bird objects.
+Here, Bird will get a fly() function.
+Functions are added to Bird's prototype the same way as any constructor function:

+Bird.prototype.fly = function() {
+console.log("I'm flying!");
+};

+Now instances of Bird will have both eat() and fly() methods:

 let duck = new Bird();
-duck.constructor

-But duck and all instances of Bird should show that they were constructed by Bird and not Animal.
-To do so, you can manually set the constructor property of Bird to the Bird object:

-Bird.prototype.constructor = Bird;
-duck.constructor

-Fix the code so duck.constructor and beagle.constructor return their respective constructors.
+duck.eat();
+duck.fly();

+duck.eat() would display the string nom nom nom in the console, and duck.fly() would display the string I'm flying!.

+Add all necessary code so the Dog object inherits from Animal and the Dog's prototype constructor is set to Dog.
+Then add a bark() method to the Dog object so that beagle can both eat() and bark().
+The bark() method should print Woof! to the console.

 ## Tests

+Waiting: Animal should not respond to the bark() method.
-Waiting: Bird.prototype should be an instance of Animal.
+Waiting: Dog should inherit the eat() method from Animal.
-Waiting: duck.constructor should return Bird.
+Waiting: The Dog prototype should have a bark() method.
-Waiting: Dog.prototype should be an instance of Animal.
+Waiting: beagle should be an instanceof Animal.
-Waiting: beagle.constructor should return Dog.
+Waiting: The constructor for beagle should be set to Dog.
+Waiting: beagle.eat() should log the string nom nom nom
+Waiting: beagle.bark() should log the string Woof!